 The Reference to the Commission.
-It is worth pausing for a moment to outline briefly the way the Bill originated.
+Having proposed the spirit in which we should examine the Bill, it is worth pausing for a moment to outline briefly the way the Bill originated.
 I say this because the only other criticism voiced by the Commissioners of Police was to the effect that the Commission failed "to give sufficient weight to the views of police, magistrates, judges and other concerned persons".
 This is not a fair statement.

 In 1975 the Commonwealth Government decided to amalgamate the Commonwealth's law enforcement agencies into a single police force, to be known as "the Australia Police".
 A Bill for that purpose was introduced into the Commonwealth Parliament in November 1975.
-It lapsed with the dissolution of the Parliament and the new government decided not to proceed with the proposed amalgamation.
+It lapsed with the dissolution of the Parliament and the new government-decided not to proceed with the proposed amalgamation